Simao-Lopes/Fire-Project/readme.md

 ### Folders list

 1 .Models
 this folder contains the resgression results and is defined as a target to save computed models.
-They are not included because of github size restrictions
+They are not included because of github size restrictions.

 2 .NEW_DATA
 this folder contains the raw fires data.

 3. Presentation
 Conclusions of the fire analysis in powerpoint presentation, all graphs inside their respective folder.

 4. Research
 All usefull research papers that I had to research.